 Why have just one succulent when you can have many?
-It is easy to grow an entire garden of these plants when you propagate them from leaf cuttings.
+It is easy to grow a garden of these plants when you propagate them from leaf cuttings.

 Propagation from leaf cuttings is easier than it looks, and it is very satisfying to see the young plants growing from the old leaf.
-Many succulents, like Echeveria, Crassula, Kalanchoe, Sedum, and Graptopetalum, can be propagated this way easily.
+Many succulents, like Echeveria, Crassula, Kalanchoe, Sedum, and Graptopetalum, can be easily propagated this way.

-The easy way is just to get a leaf.
-Let the cut dry out in the shade for a day to a week, and place them on top of well-drained soil.
-Do not bury or semi-bury into the soil.
-The roots will find their way into the soil on their own.
+Take the leaves and let the cut ends dry out in the shade for a day to a week.
+Then, place them on top of well-drained soil.
+Do not bury or semi-bury the roots; they will find their way into the soil on their own.
 You can expect to see a change in the leaf after 3 to 4 weeks, and the young plants will take a season to develop into new plants.

-The temperature is an important factor.
+Temperature is an important factor.
 Succulents of the Crassulaceae family will root better in the fall and late winter or early spring.
 They will generally not root in the summer but rather slowly dry out or rot.
-The rule of thumb is that the leaf cuttings can grow only if the parent plant is actively growing.
+The rule of thumb is that leaf cuttings can grow only if the parent plant is actively growing.

 Source: desert-tropicals.com